 - Has minimal to no interactions between different testers of software.

 Defining Agile Testing:

-Agile software testing embraces agile software development technique in which the team works together to detect software flaws and vulnerabilities while validating their efficacy, functionality, efficiency, reliability, and more.
-In fact, the team works with end users to produce optimal as well as accurate results and receives successful input after each evaluation process sprint is finished.
+Agile software testing embraces agile software development techniques in which the team works together to detect software flaws and vulnerabilities while validating their efficacy, functionality, efficiency, reliability, and more.
+In fact, the team works with end-users to produce optimal as well as accurate results and receives successful input after each evaluation process sprint is finished.

 - Iterative layout, adaptive to design shifts.

 - This requires a minimum volume of paperwork.

 - Agile testing with the help of automated tools can also be performed.